WhitelistVideo

 The Whitelist Approach

-3. Your child can watch freely within those boundaries
+3. Your child can browse those approved channels freely.

 How It Works in Practice